Dragon Cauldron: Plot summary

 On a ledge opposite the island, while seeking a way out of the cavern, a mysterious white object is fished out of the river, which turns out to be the patch of skin encountered earlier.
 It manages to escape their attempts to capture it, at which point Civet realizes that her prophecy has come true, as the skin is the Nameless One who had been trapped on the island.
 The Nameless One adopts the name of the Boneless King after hearing them discuss him, and vows to turn the whole world into a wasteland.
 Thorn blames himself for letting the Nameless One lose, and refuses to go with Shimmer and Indigo when they leave to summon the Smith and Snail Woman.
 Shimmer misinterprets his intentions, leaving him with Monkey and Civet, who try to find the Boneless King, but are unsuccessful.
 Leaving the mountain on foot and in disguise, they encounter a group of soldiers, who arrest them and take them to where an excavation of the Nameless One's tomb is being undertaken by the Butcher.
 There their warnings fall on deaf ears, and they are reunited with Shimmer and Indigo, who were also captured in disguise.
 The Butcher himself arrives, accompanied by a strange dragon.
 Suspicious of them after hearing their warnings about the Nameless One, he takes a personal hand in their interrogation, which is interrupted by the discovery of the Boneless King himself in his current form, who proves impervious to all manner of attack, except for living fire, an ancient chemical substance which can burn in water that was buried in his tomb.
 However he manages to release his soul as his body is burned and possess the Butcher.

 The group takes advantage of the distraction to overpower their guards, while Monkey and Shimmer assume their true forms.
-However the Boneless King, whose men do not realize has possessed the Butcher, casts a spell that renders them unable to fly.
+The Boneless King, whose men do not realize has possessed the Butcher, casts a spell that renders them unable to fly.
 Civet breaks away, declaring that she has paid her debt to Shimmer and the Inland Sea dragons.
 She creates a diversion by destroying the jars containing the living fire, causing a mass of confusion with the resulting fires, but dying amidst the flames as she had envisioned.
 Shimmer and her companions are able to escape, as the Boneless King's spell requires him to keep them in sight.
 They are pursued by the Boneless King and Pomfret, and are again struck by the flightless spell.
 Just as a fight is about to ensue on the ground, the Smith and Snail Woman's mountain arrives, forcing the Boneless King to retreat.